NaveenHareendra/Algorithms_And_Automated/README.md

 #  BuildMergeFile :)

-Contains some algorithm and another simple automation that was developed by me
+<li>Contains some algorithm and another simple automation that was developed by me</li>